 On June 22, 2017, the Company was named as a defendant in a lawsuit filed in the United States District Court for the Northern District of California.
 The complaint, which was brought by three non-profit organizations (the Organic Consumers Association, Friends of the Earth, and Center for Food Safety) alleged that the Company is violating the California Unfair Competition Law and the California False Advertising Law by representing that its poultry products are "100% Natural" products raised with "100% Natural" farming procedures.
 Among other things, the plaintiffs alleged that the Company's products contain residues of human and animal antibiotics, other pharmaceuticals, hormones, steroids, and pesticides.
 Plaintiffs seek an order enjoining the Company from continuing its allegedly unlawful marketing program and requiring the Company to conduct a corrective advertising campaign; an accounting of the Company's profits derived from the allegedly unlawful marketing practices; and attorneys' fees, costs and interest.
 On August 2, 2017, the Company moved to dismiss the lawsuit on various grounds.
-On August 23, 2017, the plaintiffs filed an amended complaint, which includes substantially similar allegations as the original complaint.
-The Company has filed a motion to dismiss the amended complaint, and is awaiting a ruling on that motion.
-An initial scheduling conference is currently scheduled for January 18, 2018.
-The lawsuit is in its early stages, and we intend to defend it vigorously; however, the Company cannot predict the outcome of this action.
-If the plaintiffs were to prevail, the Company's reputation and marketing program could be materially, adversely affected.
+On August 23, 2017, the plaintiffs filed an amended complaint, which includes substantially similar allegations as the original complaint, and the Company filed a motion to dismiss the amended complaint on September 13, 2017.
+On February 9, 2018, the Court denied the Company's motion to dismiss.
+On February 13, 2018, the Company filed a motion for sanctions under Federal Rule of Civil Procedure 11 on the basis that Plaintiffs and their counsel knowingly included false or inaccurate statements and unsupported allegations in their complaints and other filings.
+The Court denied that motion on April 2, 2018.
+An initial scheduling conference was held on March 1, 2018, and discovery started thereafter.
+On June 25, 2018, the plaintiffs amended their complaint for a second time, including to remove allegations that USDA had found the Company's chicken samples to contain residues of antibiotics or other substances.
+On July 9, 2018, the Company filed a motion to dismiss the second amended complaint.
+On July 18, 2018, during the pendency of that motion, the parties stipulated to the voluntary dismissal of one of the plaintiff organizations (the Organic Consumers Association).
+The other two plaintiffs continue to prosecute their claims.
+On September 11, 2018, the Court granted the motion to dismiss the second amended complaint with leave to amend the complaint, and on October 2, 2018, the plaintiffs filed a third amended complaint.
+The third amended complaint alleges that the Company misleads consumers with regard to (1) the presence of unnatural residues in its chicken products; (2) the fact that it uses antibiotics in raising its chickens; (3) the conditions in which it raises its chickens; and (4) the risks of human antibiotic resistance caused by the Company's use of antibiotics.
+On October 16, 2018, the Company filed a motion to dismiss the third amended complaint, and on December 3, 2018, the Court denied that motion.
+The Company continues to vigorously defend itself; however, the Company cannot predict the outcome of this action.
+If the plaintiffs were to prevail, the Company's reputation and marketing program could be materially, adversely affected, which could have a material, adverse effect on our financial position and results of operations.